Jeff-Smith31/Todo_App/README.md

 # TickTock Tasks — Deployment and Operations Guide (EC2 two‑container)

 High‑level summary
 - Frontend: Static PWA served from a dedicated Docker container (nginx) on the same EC2 instance as the backend.
-Public host: http://<DomainName> (or with TLS if enabled at Nginx).
+Public host: https://<DomainName> (HTTP 80 redirects to HTTPS).
 - API backend: Node.js/Express app in a Docker container on the same EC2 instance.
-Public host: http://api.<DomainName>.
+Public host: https://api.<DomainName> (HTTP 80 redirects to HTTPS; /healthz also available on HTTP for checks).
 - Reverse proxy: An edge Nginx container listens on ports 80/443 on the EC2 host and routes requests by Host header to either the frontend container (apex) or the backend container (api).
-Certbot volumes are present to enable optional TLS.
+Automated TLS is enabled using Let’s Encrypt via DNS validation (Route53); certificates are auto-issued at first boot and auto-renewed.
 - Data store: Amazon DynamoDB (on‑demand) tables created/used directly by the backend.
 - Logging/observability: Containers ship logs to Amazon CloudWatch Logs using the awslogs Docker logging driver; health endpoints and a diagnostics script are provided.